texfaq/texfaq.github.io/FAQ-edef.md

 date: 2014-06-10
 ---

-Robust LaTeX commands are either ''naturally robust''&nbsp;&mdash; meaning that they never need `\protect`, or ''self-protected''&nbsp;&mdash; meaning that they have `\protect` built in to their definition in some way.
+Robust LaTeX commands are either "naturally robust"&nbsp;&mdash; meaning that they never need `\protect`, or "self-protected"&nbsp;&mdash; meaning that they have `\protect` built in to their definition in some way.
 Self-protected commands, and fragile commands with `\protect`ion are only robust in a context where the `\protect`